 Introducing The New TES A-Series Capsule Fillers

 In this blog post, we will be introducing the new TES A-Series Capsule Fillers.
 At TES we’re always looking at ways to make our machinery more efficient, both from production capability to quality of life fixes to make the machine easier to maintain and run.
-In this post we’ll look at an overview of the bigger ones from this year’s model, and in the next few posts we’ll go into each of the changes with a little more detail.
+In this post we’ll look at an overview of the bigger changes in this year’s model.
+Then, in the next few posts, we’ll go into each of the changes with a little more detail.
 (Please note that the TES 1200 got the same changes this year with the new 1200A, but we’ll be focusing on the 2000A here to show them off.)

 This year we’ve changed how the tamping blocks look, and the way that the tamping springs and pins are held in the block itself.
-This was to make tearing these down and changing pin sizes or cleaning them easier, and to help reduce the chance of a bolt falling into your bowl if it wasn’t tightened enough.
+This makes tearing these down and changing pin sizes or cleaning them easier.
+It also helps reduce the chance of a bolt falling into your bowl if it wasn’t tightened enough.